Adam de Wodeham

 The extant writings of Adam Wodeham include: his two commentaries on the Sentences of Peter Lombard (the Lectura and the Ordinatio); a prologue to William of Ockham's Summa logicae; a short quaestio on the continuum; a longer Tractatus de indivisibilibus; the Tractatus alphabeticus, and perhaps the 51st chapter of part I of Ockham's Summa logicae and the last question of book IV of the same author's Reportatio.

 Adam Wodeham's most significant philosophical and theological works are his two commentaries on the Sentences.
 The Lectura (c.
 1320's) is the earlier of the two works and is a loose commentary on the first 26 distinctions of the first book of the Lombard's Sentences.
 The single manuscript of the Lectura (Cambridge, Gonville and Caius, Ms 281 (674), ff.
 105–250) has been published in a modern critical edition (Gál and Wood 1990).
 The Ordinatio (1332–34), Wodeham's most mature extant work, is a more expansive commentary, treating all four books of the Lombard's Sentences and extensively re-writing and re-organizing the first 26 distinctions of the first book.
-A critical edition of the Ordinatio is currently under preparation by the Adam Wodeham Critical Edition Project.
+A critical edition of the Ordinatio is available at the Scholastic Commentaries and Texts Archive.

 The shorter works of Wodeham comprise several collaborations with his teacher William of Ockham.
 These include Wodeham's brief introduction to Ockham's Summa logicae, which has been edited in the critical edition.
 Further, Courtenay argues that Wodeham is probably the disciple who wrote the 51st chapter of part I of Ockham's Summa logicae (Courtenay 1978, 34).
 Both of these short works were written between 1320 and 1324, as Wodeham collaborated with the Venerable Inceptor.
 Finally, Gedeon Gál also noted that in one of the manuscripts of Ockham's Reportatio (Milan, Ambros.
 281 inf., fol.
 69rb) on book IV of the Sentences, a marginal notation attributes the final question of the work to Wodeham (Courtenay 1978, 34, fn.
 61).